crazycoder1999/NeoPixelRpiWebServer/README.md

 The project works on Raspberry Pi Boards.
 It must be run as root: sudo node neopixel_server.js.
-The server listen on all interface: it's easy to change the code in order to run just locally, search and replace the code:
+The server listen on all interface: it's easy to change the code in order to run the server only on localhost; search and replace the code:

 --> app.listen(8083);

 with

 --> app.listen(8083,'localhost');

 # Schematics